Pleasing combination of traditional ambience and eclectic food

 Open all year

 Dominic Wood (with help from Alfie the dog) heads up the young and passionate team in this 17th-century countryside pub that once had its own smithy.
 You’ll find it in the pretty Cotswold village of Asthall, where the Mitford sisters were raised.
 The church is worth a visit, and the manor often hosts public events.
 There’s a large selection of over 100 gins, well-conditioned cask ales including Otter Ale and Paradigm Fake News, craft beers and ciders plus around 20 wines by the glass.
-The ambitious kitchen uses only the finest, fresh local ingredients to create dishes such as starters of smoked chicken, peach, almond and endive salad with raspberry vinaigrette, or a broth of mussels, bay and chilli served with crusty bread.
-These might precede mains of confit chicken leg, spiced potato hash, red wine sauce; plaice fillets stuffed with crab, creamy mash, wilted spinach and hollandaise sauce.
-If you are looking for something a touch more ‘pub classic’, there’s also a daily pie with creamy mash, peas and gravy or beer battered haddock, hand-cut chips, tartar sauce and peas.
+The ambitious kitchen uses only the finest, fresh local ingredients to create dishes such as starters of wild mushroom broth with herb gnocchi or venison and black pudding Scotch egg.
+These might precede mains of kedgeree with poached egg; wild boar burger with skinny chips.
+If you are looking for something a touch more ‘pub classic’, there’s also a daily pie with creamy mash, seasonal veg and gravy or beer battered haddock, hand-cut chips, tartare sauce and peas.
 Either way, you will want to leave room for one of the home-made desserts, which tick all the right boxes when it comes to comfort food.